Monash-Civil-CV-Team/FCS-Net/README.md

 # Enviroment
 Please run pip install -r requirements.txt
 # Procedure
+—__1.Data preparation__
-1.Please download the data through this link [Original data](http://www.schm.org.cn/#/IPC-SHM,2020/dataDownload) and put the data at the root of the project
+Please download the data through this link [Original data](http://www.schm.org.cn/#/IPC-SHM,2020/dataDownload) and put the data at the root of the project. the image process code is in folder "data processing" are used to precess the data.
+Please binary the mask images first, then cut and crop the images and masks.
 If you try to use your own data, please use following format
  >--Data
  >> --train